kylevedder/ServiceRobotControlStack/README.md

 ## Usage
  - All ROS nodes live in a single ROS package, `control_stack`
  - `nav_node` serves as the single navigation ROS node for both simulation and robot deployment
- - `simulation_node` serves as a drop-in replacement for the real robot sensors, allowing for testing to be performed on the desktop
+ - `ut_multirobot_sim` serves as a drop-in replacement for the real robot sensors, allowing for testing to be performed on the desktop
  - For more information, see the [wiki](https://github.com/kylevedder/ServiceRobotControlStack/wiki)

 ## License: